Kindhearted57/move-fuzzer/README.md

 This maturity makes bytecode-level fuzzing more feasible for Ethereum, while in contrast, the Move ecosystem currently lacks these relavant tools.
 Therefore, source code level fuzzing is more practical.

-However, bytecode-level fuzzing offers advantages that source-code level fuzzing cannot achieve:
+Bytecode-level fuzzing offers advantages that source-code level fuzzing cannot achieve:

 **\- Language agnostic:** Fuzzer can analyze contracts written in different Move dialects